-The Minnesota Department of Transportation (Mn/DOT) has scheduled to replace the existing in Saint Paul.
-As part of the reconstruction, improvements will also be made to the north and south approaches to accommodate the new bridge and improve safety.
+Lafayette Bridge over the Mississippi River between Plato Boulevard and East Seventh Street in Saint Paul.
+As part of the reconstruction, improvements will also be made to the north and in Saint Paul.
+As part of the reconstruction, improvements will also be made to the north and south approaches as south approaches to accommodate the new bridge and improve safety.
 A Bicycle/Pedestrian facility will also be added to the new bridge structure and the approaches.
 According to Mn/DOT Policy, certain items being reconstructed or installed as part of this project require a local match.
 The Total Project cost is currently estimated to be about \$200,000,000.
 The anticipated local match is estimated to be \$2,500,000.
-The project was let in November of
+The project was let in November of 2010 with project completion anticipated in 2014.